 Dental crowns are used every day in dentistry.
 Many don’t realize that crowns vary in how they are designed, how they fit, and how long they last.
 Each restoration is custom made to meet the needs of the individual.
 There are several different types of dental crowns.
 You may have heard your dentist suggest POM crowns as an option.
-POM means porcelain on metal.
+POM means porcelain on metal or porcelain fused to metal crown.
 What are the benefits of choosing this type of crown?

 If you suspect you may need teeth crowns, schedule a visit at our Chicago area practice.

 Before we dive into POM crowns, let’s take a look at some of the other types of dental caps:

 - All metal or gold: Widely considered the strongest and most durable of crown.
 All metal restorations are generally crafted from gold or a dark non precious dental alloy.
 Unfortunately, the gold color is unpopular because it stands out in a smile.
 For this reason, many patients avoid this option.

 - All-ceramic: Made with layers of high-quality dental ceramic, these restorations are incredibly beautiful and lifelike.
 They even reflect light in a similar fashion as natural teeth.
 All-ceramic crowns can be an excellent option for restoring front teeth (which are not placed under excessive bite forces).
 Unfortunately, they may not be strong enough to restore back teeth.

 - Stainless steel: These pre-made generic crowns are intended for temporary use.
 They are often placed in pediatric patients, or may serve as temporary restorations until final crowns can be made.

 Now that we’ve summed up the other types of dental crowns, we’ll explore POM restorations.
 These crowns have been considered the “golden standard” for tooth restoration since the late 1950s.